 6. Get Filled Up with Culture

 Deemed by art lovers as one of the top attractions in the south, if not the whole country, Crystal Bridges Museum of American Art is a premier art institution dedicated to American art and artists.
 I’m sure once you see its displays of masterworks, spectacular architecture, as well as its serene setting, you will agree.
+More of a science geek?
+Check out the newly renovated Mid-America Science Museum.
+Tucked in the forest, this science museum with an outstanding outdoor and indoor space will bring you back for more.
 At the Wal-Mart Visitor Center (housed in Wal-Mart’s original building) follow the origin and growth of this Americana giant.
 Explore the Hemingway-Pfeiffer Museum and Educational Center, home to Ernest Hemingway’s in-laws and where he wrote part of A Farewell to Arms.
 Go back in time with a glimpse of pre-World War II military artifacts at the Arkansas Air and Military Museum.
 Displays include vintage aircraft, racing planes, and aeronautical memorabilia.
 Want to see something you really don’t see every day?
 The Arkansas Inland Maritime Museum showcases the USS Razorback, a 311-foot submarine that was present in Tokyo Bay at the signing of the Peace Treaty that ended World War II.
 Now, that’s history!

 5. Check Out an Interesting Neighborhood